-As a church family we engage with the Lenten season through our Ash Wednesday Service, reading one of the Gospels together, the Seeds for Sasiga Project, a Lenten seminar, and finally our Good Friday and Easter services.
+As a church family we engage with the Lenten season through our Ash Wednesday Service, reading one of the Gospels together, a Lenten Project, a Lenten Seminar, and finally, our Good Friday and Easter services.
 Information about all of these can be found below.

 We invite you to join with us in any or all of these ways as follow Christ through this unique season.

 We invite you to join us in person for an Ash Wednesday service.
 Learn about the promises of Ash Wednesday as we open the door to the seasons of Lent and Easter.

 We invite you to join us onsite or online for Good Friday and Easter services as we celebrate the victory of the risen Jesus.